 After 15 minutes, rinse your concrete driveway using a water hose.
 Your concrete driveway should look much better and cleaner.
 You can also use other brands, like the HDX Outdoor bleach featured in the video below:

 That clean smell after every laundry cycle makes us feel happy.
 Wait until you see how the laundry detergent does with cleaning the concrete driveway.
-You can use laundry detergent (like Tide) to remove dirt and grime, even oil stains.
+You can use laundry detergent to remove dirt and grime, even oil stains.

 Take a deck scrubber and start scrubbing on the surface, particularly on the stained area.
 You need to scrub hard on the surface to ensure the stain will come off.
 Then, rinse the surface you have just brushed.